enormandeau/stacks_workflow/README.md

 # Stacks Workflow

-An integrated workflow to streamline STACKS analyses on RAD/GBS data
+An integrated workflow around the STACKS software to streamline RAD and GBS analyses.

 ## Documentation

 The documentation for Stacks Workflow can be found in two places:

 - Online at [Read the Docs](http://stacks-workflow.readthedocs.org/en/latest/)
-- In the ``MANUAL.html`` file in your downloaded Stacks Workflow directory
+- In the ``MANUAL.html`` file in your downloaded [Stacks Workflow](https://github.com/enormandeau/stacks_workflow) directory